DAYDREAM UNIVERSITY

 ---------------------------------------------------------

-Darlene, once a country singer, was in an abusive marriage with her band's manager William, with whom she had her first boy, Willy.
-Three years after Willy's birth - Darlene and her secret lover were discovered by her husband, in a motel room.
+Darlene, once a country singer, was in an abusive marriage with her band's manager William, with whom she had her first boy, Junior Willie.
+Three years after Willie's birth - Darlene and a secret lover were discovered by her husband in a motel room.

 William was killed when Darlene's lover turned the gun on him.
 Darlene quickly disposed of her husband's wallet, personal belongings and the gun.
-She re-arranged the room and the corpse to make it appear that there had been a robbery/murder then called the police and reported the crime.
+She rearranged the room and the corpse to make it appear as though there had been a robbery/murder, then called the police and reported the crime.

 Darlene cashed in on the insurance policy and quickly moved to Highlonesome, Arizona where she opened a small diner.